 Garden Pool is a non-profit organization that focuses on helping households and communities create local food systems.
 The system starts with a fish pond and then you add greenhouses, rainwater harvesting, garden plots and even chickens.
 Systems like these could reduce the need for food to travel thousands of miles and can be implemented at different scales.
 You can feed a family or help feed a neighborhood.
 You choose!

-What does a community look like that is built to be sustainable?
+What does a sustainable community look like?

 Development projects around the world are being designed and built to be more sustainable.
 This one in Dubai is a great example.
 Recognized as the “happiest city” in Dubai for the last three years, the development of more than 3500 people is entirely designed around the efficient use of energy and other resources.

-Changing our behavior
+Changing our behavior to be more sustainable

 If we are to create a society that preserves the planet’s environment and resources for future generations then we can’t leave it to the “other person” to act.
 There are so many ways we can change what we do and how we act: everything from the food we choose to eat to the way we buy and use consumer products such as clothes.